cyfronet-fid/sat4envi/README.md

 To build run `mvn package` in directory `s4e-backend`.
 This will produce a jar in `s4e-backend/target`, which can be started by running `java -cp <path to jar> pl.cyfronet.s4e.Application`.

+Alternatively, the app can be built and run by issuing `mvn spring-boot:run` in directory `s4e-backend`.

-It will expose the server under `http://localhost:4201`.
+Both methods will expose the server under `http://localhost:4201`.

 ## s4e-web